adrianmaciuc/playwright-ai-fix/README.md

 - Open a pull request against the `main` branch, describing your updates in detail

 Thank you for helping improve our Playwright test suite!

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive open-source license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+It also permits sublicensing and private use.
+The software is provided "as is", without warranty of any kind.